Benedek4000/eng130_IaC/README.md

 ### provision.sh

-code can be found in VM/provision.sh
+code can be found in VM/provision_web.sh and in VM/provision_db.sh

 the provision performs the following tasks:
-- updates and upgrades the controller machine
+- updates and upgrades the web and db machines

 ```commandline
 sudo apt update